dsgriffin/opensea-sales-twitter-bot/README.md

 ## Donations

-If you find this script useful for your projects, any ETH/Token donations to the following are welcome 🙏
+If you find this script useful for your projects, any ETH/Token donations to the address below are greatly appreciated 🙏

-ETH Address: 0xDCA88f66CEc8972D23DE7d5e69c40E087C92132f
+Ethereum Address: 0xDCA88f66CEc8972D23DE7d5e69c40E087C92132f

 ## Requirements